arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 }
 ```

-The function `SensorRead()` reads the sensor data, as they are connected to the Opta analog inputs we can easily read them by sampling their respective ADC inputs.
-Also, it check for the Ethernet connection to decide on sending the sensor readings through Modbus TCP.
+The `SensorRead()` function reads the sensor data.
+Since the sensors are connected to the Opta's analog inputs, we can easily read them by sampling their respective ADC inputs.
+This function also checks the Ethernet connection to decide whether to send the sensor readings via Modbus TCP.

-To convert the Opta ADC raw readings into voltage the following method can be used:
+To convert the Opta's ADC raw readings into voltage, the following method can be used:

 ```arduino
 Voltage = analogRead(<Input>) * (3.3 / 4095.0) / 0.30337;